ctolon/PythonInterfaceOOP/doc/2_Prerequisites.md

 git clone https://github.com/ctolon/PythonInterfaceOOP.git
 ```

-Then go NewAllWorkFlows folder with `cd` commands
+Then go PythonInterfaceOOP folder with `cd` commands

 Since the scripts are still in development, it is recommended to update daily regularly with the following command: